ScottGrodberg/QuizSheetXL/README.md

 ## Usage
 1. Register the bot as a discord application https://discord.com/developers/applications
-2. Only bot permissions are necessary (Slash Commands and Send Messages)
+2. Only bot role is necessary, specifically permissions to Commands and Messages
 2. Create a file in the root of the project called `config.json` with the contents of empty object `{}`
 3. Put an entry to the object, `"token": "MY_OAUTH2_TOKEN"`
 4. Put another entry in for `"sheetUrl" : "https://docs.groogle.com/spreadsheets/MY_SHEET_URL`